-In addition to increased legislative secretarial staff, a district staff was desired by some legislators, chiefly those in urban areas.
-The need for better communications with, and more services for, constituents was the chief need cited.
+In addition to increased legislative secretarial staff, a district staff was desired by some legislators interviewed chiefly those in urban areas.
+The need for better communications with and more services for constituents was the chief need cited.
 Senators, with larger districts, most often made this case.
 In weighing budget decisions, the desire for better constituent relations is worthy of respect.
-One experienced observer raised a question about district staff: How can accountability for state money be achieved for workers hired outside of Montgomery and outside of the present system?
+A concern about district staff was raised by one observer's question: How can accountability for state money could be achieved for workers outside of Montgomery?